Start or end of working hours

 What is working time

-To begin with, let’s talk about what working time actually is.
-It is the time during which the employee is required to perform work for the employer and the time during which the employee is at the workplace ready to perform work as directed by the employer.
+Let’s start by talking about what working time actually is.
+It is the time during which an employee is required to perform work for an employer, and the time during which an employee is in the workplace ready to perform work as directed by the employer.
 It is therefore also the time when you are at the workplace and the employer does not have work for you at the moment, although he is obliged to assign work to you.

 The basic working time is 40 hours per week.
 There are exceptions where the hours of work are shorter, for example for workers in mines, but also in two-shift, three-shift or continuous operation.